Skip to main content

 Docling Slim is the born-digital parser boundary for PDF, DOCX, PPTX, XLSX, CSV, MD, and HTML.
 TXT is handled locally.
 Images and scanned documents route through OCR.

-MethodEndpoint or seamCurrent behavior
+MethodEndpoint or seamArchitecture responsibility

-Batch object-storage prefixPOST /ingestion/batch with prefixLists keys under a prefix and enqueues one job for matched objects
+Batch object-storage prefixPOST /ingestion/batch with prefixDiscover objects under a configured prefix and enqueue matched corpus objects

-Batch manifestPOST /ingestion/batch with explicit keysEnqueues selected object keys
+Batch manifestPOST /ingestion/batch with explicit keysEnqueue selected object keys from the configured object store

 End-to-end pipeline